 The concept of the of the middle college was conceived in New York in 1974, when LaGuardia Middle College High School was founded.
 The movement was an attempt to address two problems: first, when students from at-risk populations manage to make it into college, they too often drop out or struggle to complete a college degree.
-Second, many high-performing high school students experience the “empty senior year,” in which ---already accepted to college--- they spend their final semester biding time in easy classes, leaving them poorly prepared for the rigors of university study the next year.
+Second, many high-performing high school students experience the “empty senior year,” in which -- already accepted to college -- they spend their final semester biding time in easy classes, leaving them poorly prepared for the rigors of university study the next year.
 WTMC’s mission is to address these problems.
 The school works to ensure every single student builds a record of success in college courses.
 And, since students themselves choose a specific program of study, every semester until graduation holds meaning and challenge.

-In August, 1997, 150 excited and tenth- and eleventh-graders from various Washtenaw County communities arrived on campus to be the first WTMC cohort.
+In August, 1997, 47 excited tenth- and eleventh-graders from various Washtenaw County communities arrived on campus to be the first WTMC cohort.
 In the early days, enrollment in the school was perceived as a bit of a risky proposition, leading to an interesting mix of driven, ambitious students and those who had exhausted other opportunities.
 Nevertheless, even then many students achieved notable successes, whether transferring to top universities, or joining the workforce.

 None of this early success would have happened without the enthusiastic support of then-WCC Board members Griff McDonald and Bill Davis, and the institutional support provided by then-president Gunder Myran.
 They worked to make the politically-sensitive case for the college to charter a high school, and then to reassure a college faculty skeptical about having high school students on campus.
 Eventually, many college faculty, impressed by the students they met, stepped up to support the program.
 Even more importantly, the students themselves proved able to rise to the expectations of a college environment.